 When we generate New Relic entities for a namespace you can expect to:

-- Access an out-of-the-box entity dashboard for those entities.
+- Access an entity dashboard automatically created for those entities.

 - Get metrics and entities from that namespace decorated with AWS tags.
 Collecting AWS tags requires that you have given New Relic the